-English for grade 9 is an integrated curriculum.
+English 9 CR has an integrated curriculum.
 Each unit contains thematically related lessons in five domains: reading and the study of literature, reading informational text, writing, speaking and listening, and language study, which includes word knowledge and grammar skills.
 Topics are presented in ways that help young adolescents relate literacy skills to other aspects of their lives.
 Writing assignments include narrative, expository, and persuasive/argumentative modes and emphasize the use of details and reasoning to support ideas.